-In 2005, Hurricane Katrina and the horrible aftermath of damage and loss was when I realized that indoor only cats through no fault of their owners can, in fact, become separated from us.
+In 2005, Hurricane Katrina and the horrible aftermath of damage and loss was when I realized that indoor-only cats through no fault of their owners can, in fact, become separated from us.
 Watching the television and seeing all those pets clinging to trees, logs, sitting on floating homes and other debris, made me realize this could have been one of my Persian cats.
-It was then I realized I was guilty of assuming just because my cats were indoor only cats, there was no need for a permanent way of identifying them.
+It was then I realized I was guilty of assuming just because my cats were indoor-only cats, there was no need for a permanent way of identifying them.
 For almost 30 years, I have had my dogs' microchipped.
 After all, I was a "responsible" dog owner.
 Well, I wasn't a very diligent cat owner, I guess, because I never thought to microchip them.

 A microchipped pet guarantees identification and greatly increases its chance of being returned to its owner.
 However, microchipping is dependent on the honesty of the person who finds the lost pet.
-When a cat or dog is brought into a shelter, rescue organization, or veterinarian's office as a stray or lost a pet, the first thing that organization does is to scan the animal for a microchip.
+When a cat or dog is brought into a shelter, rescue organization, or veterinarian's office as a stray or lost a pet, the first thing is done is to scan the animal for a microchip.
 If there is a chip, a call is made to the registering organization and the owner is located and contacted.
 Easy as pie, right?
 However, what if the person finding the cat believes it was abandoned or some other justification and does not take the cat to the shelter as a stray or is less than truthful with their vet, then the cat will not be scanned to check for a microchip, and we have lost our kitty forever.

 I believe it is important to educate the public that when a stray is found, it is imperative to take the animal to a shelter or a vet's office and have it scanned for a microchip.
 Thus, ensuring the return to the rightful owner of the lost/stray pet.